Chemical Reaction due to Stronger Ramachandran Interaction: Acknowledgments

 \section{Acknowledgments}

-I am grateful to Madam Sebastiammal Innasimuthu, Mr. Arulsamy Innasimuthu, Madam Amelia Das Anthony, Mr. Malcolm Anandraj and Mr. Kingston Kisshenraj for their financial support and kind hospitality between August 2011 and August 2013.
+I am grateful to Madam Sebastiammal Savarimuthu, Mr. Arulsamy Innasimuthu, Madam Amelia Das Anthony, Mr. Malcolm Anandraj and Mr. Kingston Kisshenraj for their financial support and kind hospitality between August 2011 and August 2013.
 I also would like to thank the referees for directing me to Ref.~\cite{tai}, and for pointing out all the missing explanation.
-Special thanks to Mr. Mir Massoud Aghili Yajadda (CSIRO, Lindfield) and Mr. Alexander Jeffrey Hinde (The University of Sydney) for providing some of the listed references.
+Special thanks to Dr. Mir Massoud Aghili Yajadda (Commonwealth Scientific and Industrial Research Organization, Melbourne) and Mr. Alexander Jeffrey Hinde (The University of Sydney) for providing some of the listed references.